 39 North is located in St. Louis County within the City of Creve Coeur and borders the City of Olivette to the east.
-The 600 hundred-acre innovation district in St. Louis, MO is anchored by the Donald Danforth Plant Science Center, BRDG Park, the Helix Incubator, Bayer Crop Science, and the Yield Lab.
+The 600 hundred-acre innovation district is anchored by the Donald Danforth Plant Science Center, BRDG Park, the Helix Incubator, Bayer Crop Science, and the Yield Lab.

 39 MASTER PLAN – ENHANCE OUR ABILITY TO GROW AND ATTRACT TALENT